 In 2005, South African President Thabo Mbeki quoted this passage in a speech attacking colonialism.
 Said Mbeki, it “tells the whole story about what our colonial masters thought of us.”

 In fairness, at the time, Churchill’s support for British imperialism was very widely held among the masses and aristocrats alike.
-Conservatives such as the British historian Andrew Roberts still defend it: “Africa has never known better times than during British rule where beforehand there was anarchy and all too often afterwards tyranny.”
+Conservatives such as the British historian Andrew Roberts still defend it today: “Africa has never known better times than during British rule where beforehand there was anarchy and all too often afterwards tyranny.”
 Tellingly, the quoted passage appears only in the first edition of Churchill’s book, published in 1899, and was expunged in the 1902 and later editions.
 This suggests that he knew he had gone too far, even by the era’s standards.

 The moderation of Churchill’s racist writings coincided with his estrangement from the Tories.
 As he later put it, “I said a lot of stupid things when I worked with the Conservative Party, and I left because I did not want to go on saying stupid things.”